What Color Engagement Ring Should I Get? | All the Factors to Consider in One Guide

 If you want rose gold or yellow, an H or I color grade should be your choice, as it provides a white appearance.
 On the other hand, if you’re looking for pure gold, platinum or white gold, or palladium diamond ring, you should consider tiers D to H for a more colorless result.
 Since a diamond is usually held in position by a ring setting, it’s vital to keep in mind how the color will relate to the ring’s center stone.

 Gold, platinum, palladium, and silver are the most popular and perfect metal options jewelers use to create wedding and engagement rings.
-If you love gold engagement rings, you’ll find numerous options to choose from, including rose gold, white gold, and yellow gold.
+If you love gold rings, you’ll find numerous options to choose from, including rose gold, white gold, and yellow gold.
 And if white metals are your favorites, you should go for a palladium or platinum diamond ring.

 Various diamond rings